define recovery

 Communities at large usually only see the problems connected with drug or alcohol abuse.
 They are rarely able to see the positive aspects of someone who is in recovery.

-The What is Recovery? project is now sharing the results from their study, which helps define recovery for all of us.
+The What is Recovery?
+The project is now sharing the results of its study, which help define recovery for all of us.

 The Project

 Through interviews and more surveys, they reduced 167 potential items down to 47.
-They asked 238 people their opinion about what definitions belonged.
+They asked 238 people for their opinions on which definitions belonged.

-Next, almost 10,000 people in recovery from different pathways weighed in on whether these were definitions that they agreed with.
+Next, almost 10,000 people in recovery from different pathways weighed in on whether these definitions aligned with their experiences.
 After more surveys and more analysis, they were left with 39 items to represent the elements of recovery.

 The Results

 This project has taken four years.
-After waiting until the main paper appeared in the press, they were able to share their results.
+After waiting until the main paper was published, they were able to share their results.
 Based on the results of the 9,341 people who completed the online survey from different pathways, there is now a very specific way to define recovery.

 There are many positive “ways of being” that define recovery.
 Here are a few examples of what recovery looks like: